The Bankrate promise

 - Health history

 Policyholders who are younger and healthy typically lock in lower premiums than ones who are older or have chronic medical issues.
 Although straight life insurance policies may be available without a medical exam, premiums are typically higher for these types of policies and death benefits are typically lower.

 How are straight life policies taxed?

-Straight life and other forms of permanent life insurance are used as part of financial planning because of the tax advantages they provide.
+Straight life and other forms of permanent life insurance are used as part of financial planning partially because of the potential tax advantages they provide.
 The death benefit is paid to the beneficiary once the insured person dies and is income tax-free.
 Cash value loans and withdrawals are also tax-free, just like taking out a car loan or withdrawing money from a savings account.
 Keep in mind that when cash value is removed from the policy and not paid back, it will reduce the death benefit amount your beneficiary receives.

 No matter how much cash value a straight life policy holds, the amount continues to grow tax-deferred.
 However, if you withdraw more cash value than has been paid in premiums, the withdrawals can be considered taxable income.
 You also may have to pay interest on the money borrowed or withdrawn from the cash value account.
 If you receive dividends on your straight life policy, they only become taxable when the amount of dividends received is higher than the premiums paid into the life insurance policy.
 If the dividends accumulate interest, the interest amount is considered taxable income, just like other accounts that accrue interest.

 According to Bankrate’s analysis, Mutual of Omaha, State Farm and Northwestern Mutual offer some of the cheapest life insurance for shoppers looking for straight life insurance policies.
 Although life insurance quotes are typically more similar across carriers than home or auto quotes, you may want to compare personalized quotes and look into factors other than price, such as customer service scores and financial strength ratings, to determine the best company for you.